Permea-lab/permea-signal-ml/README.md

 **BBB-oriented peptide / delivery-signal validation**

-This wedge is intended to provide an initial computational evidence package that is narrow enough to execute, measurable enough to benchmark, and strong enough to support future preprint and validation work.
+This focus is intended to provide an initial computational evidence package that is narrow enough to execute, measurable enough to benchmark, and strong enough to support future preprint and validation work.

 ### Visual snapshot